bremen79/parameterfree/README.md

 However, the original code of many of these algorithms got lost or the authors stopped maintaining them.
 This also makes it difficult to compare recent algorithms with previous variants.

 Moreover, people in this field know that it is possible to combine tricks and reductions, like LEGO blocks, to obtain even more powerful parameter-free algorithms.
+For example, any online convex optimization algorithm can be made coordinate-wise just running an independent copy on each coordinate.
 However, there is essentially no code available, but only long papers full of math :)

 So, I decided to write a single library to gather all the parameter-free algorithms I know and possibly of some interesting and easy to obtain variants.
 I'll add them slowly over time.